DigitalCreationsCo/cinematic-framework/README.md

 - **Produces cinematic videos** with proper shot composition, lighting, and camera movements
 - **Stitches scenes** into a final rendered video synchronized with audio
 - **Self-improves** its generation process by learning from quality-check feedback, utilizing enhanced evaluation guidelines.
-- **Tracks learning metrics** and persists state using PostgreSQL for robust checkpointing and resumability.
+- **Tracks learning metrics** and persists state robustly using PostgreSQL via LangGraph checkpointers.

 ## Features